manigandancodes/100-days-of-code/log.md

 I read a few chapters of You Don't Know JS: Async & Performance, it's a great book I learned a lot from it, also I solved some coding challenges on codewars.

 #webdev #coding #reading #javascript #jschallenges

+D85 of #100DaysOfCode

+It's been six months since I used @FlutterDev, they released so many features, and it's so cool, from a single codebase we can build apps for mobile, web and desktop.
+I've missed so much, so I'm going to focus on learning dart and flutter.

+#flutter #dart